Your Changing Relationships

 If you have siblings it is a good idea to discuss the future and how you see it working.
 Avoid putting off these conversations as you don’t want to be dealing with these big decisions when you are under pressure.
 It is also a good idea to address the wishes of your parents before they lose mental or physical capacity.

 It’s important to open up conversations around plans for the future.
-There are lots of ways to keep living independently for longer, such as equipping the home or arranging alternative living arrangements.
+There are lots of ways to keep living independently for longer.